 Using Dirty or Low-Quality Reclaim

 Not all reclaim is worth saving.
-Reclaim from flower contains more tar and combustion byproducts, making it harsher and less desirable than reclaim from concentrates.
+Residue from dry material contains more tar and combustion byproducts, making it harsher and less desirable than reclaim from concentrates.

-If it looks excessively dark or smells burnt, it’s better to clean your rig instead of smoking it.
+If it looks excessively dark or smells burnt, it is better to clean your rig than to reuse it.

-Taking a careful and clean approach ensures your reclaim is usable, potent, and free from unnecessary contaminants.
+A careful, clean approach keeps your reclaim usable and free from unnecessary contaminants.

 Is Reclaim Worth the Trouble?

-Whether you’re after an emergency dab, a quick edible infusion, or a low-effort tincture, reclaim has its place.
-The key is knowing when it’s worth saving and when it’s better left behind.
+Whether you are after a backup, an infusion, or a low-effort tincture, reclaim has its place.
+The key is knowing when it is worth saving and when it is better left behind.

 Quality glass plays a big role in reclaim collection.

-If you’re serious about maximizing every drop, investing in a reclaim catcher or an easy-to-clean piece can make all the difference.
+If you want to make the most of every session, a reclaim catcher or an easy-to-clean piece makes all the difference.

 At Thick Ass Glass, we design our glass with efficiency and durability in mind.

-If you’re looking to streamline your reclaim process and keep your sessions smooth, check out our premium glass and accessories built for real smokers.
+If you want to streamline your reclaim process and keep your sessions smooth, check out our premium glass and accessories.